 During the unveiling of the final painting of the Veterans Educational Historic Monument, Charles Gilbert Kapsner received special recognition.
 In appreciation of his service to the Soldiers and Airmen of the Minnesota National Guard, Kapsner received the Superior Volunteer Service Award by the Adjutant General of the State of Minnesota, Jon A. Jensen.
 Presenting the medal to Kapsner was Brigadier General Lowell E. Kruse, Camp Ripley Senior Commander.
 Presenting the certificate was Brigadier General Sandra L. Best.
 Joining the platform was Brigadier General Daniel Gabrielli and Brigadier General Jon Safstrom.

-If you’d like to see sketches and other details of the first three U.S. Military Tribute Paintings, visit our previous post here.
+If you’d like to see sketches and other details of the first three U.S. Military Tribute Paintings, be sure to visit our previous post here.